M7Tro/educationalProjects/chatApp/README.md

 Generate the salt, hash the password and pass the hashed value as a password into the user object created with new User({...}).

 I will now try to implement this in code myself before watching the tutorial further.

+I have implemented the signup functionality.
+I can add users into the database.
+What is interesting is that unlike before, I don't send back the wholse user document as a server response.
+I only send the relevant data: user id, profile picture link, full name and the user name.